zday294/arcane-religion/README.md

 ## Install and Run Instructions

-Fundamental thing you need to understand is that I made this thing on a Mac for pretty much exclusively myself and writing this README is more an exercise in documentation than intent to make full instructions.
+Fundamental thing you need to understand is that I made this thing on a Mac for pretty much exclusively myself and writing this README is more an exercise in documentation than an intent to make comprehensive instructions.
 As such, instructions are written for Mac and if you want to run this on a different platform, consider this an opportunity to explore learning how to port an application to your system.

 ### Python

 First, make sure you have Python 3 installed.
-It's kind essential.
+This is a Python app after all.

 This project uses a yaml library called `pyyaml`.
 You can install it with the command `pip3 install pyyaml` on Mac.
 This library is necessary to read the config file.
-Yes this project *is* how I learned that YAML's resemblance to Python with it's use of indentation as a rigid means of separation
+Yes this project *is* how I learned that YAML's resemblance to Python with it's use of indentation as a rigid means of separation is not actually indicitive of it being a built in part of Python.
+Learning opportunities abounded in working on this.

 ### C Stuff

 If you have the `make` utility installed, you should be able to just use that.
 The commands are `make base` and `make shared`.
 Together, these will build the C project as a shared object file.

-If you don't have the `make` utility installed, either install it or use the command under the listings `base` and `shared` in the Makefile.
+If you don't have the `make` utility installed, either install it (using either xcode or Homebrew) or use the command under the listings `base` and `shared` in the Makefile.

 ### Supplementary Files